A Viable Dark Fluid Model: Case I: is positive

+Using $H_0=67.8 Km/s/MPc$ due to Plank $+$ WMAP $+$ BAO measurements \cite{plk}, we obtained a best fit of our model at $\alpha=0.004$ and $s=1.369$ for which ${\chi^2}_{red}=1.020$.
+This result has a $Q-$value $=0.34$ which shows that data are consistent with the model.
+Fig.\ref{fig:cont} shows the confidence regions in parameters space.

 Having the full set of parameters, let's test the causality condition using these parameters.
 A plot of causality relation (\ref{cas1}) using our parameters for this case is shown in Fig(\ref{fig:pstvs}).
-We can see from the figure that the parameters satisfy the causality condition for the model throughout the whole stages of the evolution of the universe.
+We can see from the figure that the parameters satisfy the conditions for ${c_s}^2$ throughout the whole stages of the evolution of the universe.